blog

 How Frenchie works, what we picked and why, how MCP is quietly reshaping agent tooling.
 No fluff.
 RSS available.

 Your agent already reasons.
-Give it three hands to do work: read files, listen to recordings, create images.
-Here's how image generation completes the Frenchie toolkit — and what that means for the shape of your next agent workflow.
+Give it three hands: read files, listen to recordings, create images.
+How image generation completes the Frenchie toolkit.

 Read the post →Why we built Frenchie: the MCP tools gap

-Agents can write code, reason about systems, and orchestrate workflows.
-But drop a scanned PDF or a 30-minute recording in front of one and most of them hit a wall.
+Agents write code and reason about systems.
+Drop a scanned PDF or a 30-minute recording in front of one and most hit a wall.
 That wall is why Frenchie exists.

 Read the post →How Frenchie handles 30-minute audio without blocking your agent

-Sync transcription is a great way to freeze an agent conversation for five minutes.
-Async job handling is the small engineering detail that makes transcription actually usable inside a live agent workflow.
+Sync transcription freezes your agent for five minutes.
+Async job handling is the detail that makes transcription usable inside a live agent workflow.

 Read the post →Inside Frenchie: from scanned PDF to clean Markdown in 3 seconds

-What actually happens between dropping a scanned contract into your agent and getting back searchable Markdown with preserved tables and figures.
-A walk through the OCR pipeline's five stages.
+What happens between dropping a scanned contract into your agent and getting back searchable Markdown with tables and figures intact.
+The OCR pipeline.

 Read the post →MCP for beginners: what it is and why Frenchie picks it

-The Model Context Protocol is the quiet standard reshaping how AI agents get tools.
-Here's what it actually is, why it matters more than most people realize, and why Frenchie bet the whole product on it.
+Model Context Protocol is the quiet standard reshaping how AI agents get tools.
+What it actually is, why it matters, why Frenchie bet the whole product on it.

 Read the post →Pay-per-use vs subscription: why Frenchie ships flat $1 = 100 credits

-Every SaaS company eventually debates usage-based vs subscription pricing.
-For a narrow tool like Frenchie, the answer was clear before we wrote the first line of billing code.
-Here's the reasoning.
+Every SaaS eventually debates usage-based vs subscription pricing.
+For a narrow tool like Frenchie, the answer was clear before the first line of billing code.

 Read the post →